yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/inspector.md

 ![reference types](inspector/reference_type.png)

-Note that script file is also a type of asset.
+  Note: that script file is also a type of asset.
 Therefore the script asset reference attribute used by components shown on the top of the above picture is also represented by a yellow label.

 ---

 Continue on to read about [Console](console.md).